EnowellDani/Rindra-Fast-Delivery/README.md

 Students need to achieve the following tasks:

 1. **Object-Oriented Design**:
-   Develop appropriate classes for core entities such as `Order`, `User`, `Driver`, and `Client`.
+   Develop appropriate classes for core entities such as `Order`, `Admin`, `User`, `Driver`, and `Client`.
 Implement OOP best practices, ensuring the code is modular and easy to maintain.

 2. **Order Management**:
    Allow admins to create and manage delivery orders, update statuses, and assign orders to drivers.
 Ensure that the system validates inputs properly.